Leeyah-123/evento-assessment/README.md

 ## Key Components

+### Event Management

+The application features a complete event management system:

+- **Event Creation Form**: Create events with title, description, dates, location, and additional details
+- **Database Integration**: Events are stored in PostgreSQL via Prisma ORM
+- **Event Details View**: After submission, view comprehensive details of the created event
+- **Form Validation**: Complete validation with Zod ensures data integrity
+- **Organizer Information**: Track event organizers with contact details

 ### Location Picker

-The main `LocationPicker` component provides a comprehensive interface for selecting locations:
+The `LocationPicker` component provides a comprehensive interface for selecting locations:

 - **Search Input**: Type to search for locations
 - **Suggestions List**: Shows autocomplete results from Google Places API
 - **Map View**: Interactive Google Map for visualization and selection
 - **Manual Entry Form**: Fallback for manually entering location details
+- **Reverse Geocoding**: Click on any point on the map to select a location

 ## Environment Variables